EvictionLab/eviction-lab-website/content/eviction-tracking/missouri.md

 {{% report_chart id="avg" data="/uploads/missouri_barchart.csv" %}}

-# Changes in eviction filings
+# Trends in eviction filings

-Eviction filings in Missouri were near their historical averages in January and February of 2020.<sup>1</sup> Filings dropped in March and April 2020, though they increased in the months following.<sup>2</sup>
+This plot shows monthly eviction filings in Missouri over the last year.
+Filings are displayed relative to the pre-pandemic average for the same set of months.
+You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>

 1. Average eviction filings taken from Missouri state court microdata for 2012–2015.
 2. Filing data for 2020-2022 collected by [January Advisors](https://www.januaryadvisors.com/).